 “We now have a much larger library of images that we can use,” Owen adds.
 “More than we would have had ourselves, and that provides more dynamic and fresher content.”

-To date, the UGC galleries on the website have driven $90,000 in ticket sales
+Within the first 5 months, the UGC galleries on the website drove $90,000 in ticket sales

-Implementing more guest photos throughout their website has dramatically increased website performance and conversions in the past 5 months of using CrowdRiff.
+Implementing more guest photos throughout their website dramatically increased website performance and conversions within the first 5 months of using CrowdRiff.

 After using CrowdRiff to add a UGC gallery to the homepage, Dollywood.com saw engagement on the page increase by 25%.
 A UGC gallery also resulted in a 28% increase in engagement on the website’s waterpark page, and a 42% increase in views and interactions on the “Rides and Attractions” page.